 More detailed information about this study will be provided in a separate information and consent form that you will be asked to read and sign after your condition has stabilised, if you agree to continue with the study.

 Contact your study doctor for questions about the research or injuries from the research at the number on the front of this form.

-SIGNATURES

-I confirm that information about this study was explained to the patient, and any questions they had about this were answered.
-They agreed to take part in and consent to the procedures required by the above study, and were informed that relevant sections of their medical notes and data collected during the study, may be looked at by individuals from Greater Glasgow & Clyde (Sponsor), from regulatory authorities, or from the NHS hospital, where it is relevant to their taking part in this research.
-They gave permission for these individuals to have access to their records.

-________________________ ______________________

-Patient Name (please print) Date

-________________________ ______________________ __________________

-Name of person taking Signature Date

-Consent (please print)